jpalau-edu/AstroPi2021/Jupiter/2_ISSposttracker/2_ISSposttracker.md

 The code plots ISS path to Encapsulated PostScript (EPS) file
 >2_ISSposttracker.eps

+which can be converted to png format later on.

 The data structure in our csv file is col[0] | col[1] | col[2] | col[3] | col[4] | col[5]	| col[6] | col[7] | col[8]
 ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------